 Fixed repayment plans include the Standard, Graduated, and Extended plans.
 Here’s a look at how they compare.

-Here’s a look at how the four IDR federal loan payment programs stack up.
+Here’s a look at how the three current IDR plans stack up.

 Student Loan Forgiveness Programs

 In addition to the loan forgiveness associated with IDR plans, the federal government offers other federal loan forgiveness programs, including Public Service Loan Forgiveness (PSLF), which is for public-sector workers.
-The PSLF program allows you not to repay the remaining balance on your Direct Loans as long as you’ve made the 120 qualifying monthly payments under an accepted repayment plan and worked for an eligible employer full-time.
+The PSLF program allows forgiveness on the remaining balance on Direct Loans as long as borrowers have made the 120 qualifying monthly payments under an accepted repayment plan and worked for an eligible employer full-time.

-There is also a separate forgiveness program just for teachers, as well as one borrowers with permanent disabilities.
+There is also a separate forgiveness program just for teachers called Teacher Loan Forgiveness, as well as one for borrowers with permanent disabilities, called Total and Permanent Disability Discharge.

 Federal Student Loan Consolidation Program

-If you have multiple federal student loans, you can consolidate them into a single new loan (called a Direct Consolidation Loan) with new repayment terms.
+If you have multiple federal student loans, you can consolidate them into one Direct Consolidation Loan with new repayment terms.
 This can simplify the repayment process, since you’ll only have one payment and one loan servicer to keep track of.

-Federal loan consolidation also allows some borrowers (such as those with Federal Family Education or Perkins Loans) to access repayment and forgiveness programs that they otherwise are ineligible for.
+Federal loan consolidation also allows some borrowers (such as those with FFEL or Perkins Loans) to access repayment and forgiveness programs that they otherwise are ineligible for.

 Your new loan term could range from 10 to 30 years, depending on your total student loan balance.
 If you extend your loan term, it can lower your monthly payments but the total amount of interest you’ll pay will increase.

-It’s also important to note that when loans are consolidated, any unpaid interest is added to your principal balance.
+Be aware that when loans are consolidated, any unpaid interest is added to your principal balance.
 The combined amount will be your new loan’s principal balance.
 You’ll then pay interest on the new, higher balance.
-Depending on how much unpaid interest you have, consolidation can cost you more over the life of your loan.
+Depending on how much unpaid interest you have, consolidation could cost you more over the life of your loan.

 Recommended: Student Loan Consolidation vs Refinancing